More

 Throughout its evolution, Microsoft consistently enhanced RDP, introducing features like audio support, printer redirection, and remote clipboard sharing.
 These additions increased the versatility and user-friendliness of RDP, making it a valuable tool for businesses across a broad spectrum of tasks.

-In this blog, we will explore the world of RDP and look into how some features of a Unified Endpoint Management (UEM) solution can serve as an RDP alternative.
+In this blog, we will explore the world of RDP and look into how some features of a Unified Endpoint Management (UEM) solution can serve as an alternative for RDP.

 What is Remote Desktop Protocol (RDP)?